amirmasoud-iravani/ai-engineering-school/README.md

 A beginner-friendly learning repository for moving from **Python basics** to building and operating AI systems.

-Think of this repository as a school made of rooms:
+Think of this repository as a school made of room sections:

 - Each **folder** is a classroom.
 - Each **notebook** is a lesson book.